Tag: success

 Daniel truly embodies the Christ-like characteristics of unselfish ambition looking to the benefits of Darius and the Median empire.
 His character was so resolute that even his adversaries recognized it.

-Daniel became a true and devout servant of the empire, even going so far as to submit to being setup.
-Daniel maintained his and his witness, despite the efforts of those around him.
+Daniel became a true and devout of the empire, even going so far as to submit to being setup.
+Daniel maintained his integrity and his faithful witness, despite the efforts of those around him.

 While perhaps only for a brief time, Darius honored Daniel’s faith and the God Daniel served.
 All this building up to even a greater witness.